Panama Al Brown: World bantamweight champion

 On June 18, 1929, Brown made history by becoming the world's first Latin American world champion.
-He beat Gregorio Vidal by a fifteen-round decision to win the vacant NYSAC and lineal bantamweight titles, at the Queensboro Stadium, Long Island.
+He beat Gregorio Vidal by a fifteen-round decision to win the vacant NYSAC and lineal bantamweight titles at the Queensboro Stadium, Long Island.
 He became a national idol in Panama, and an instant celebrity almost everywhere else in Latin America.
 Magazines such as Ring En Español were still talking about his achievement sixty years later.
 Soon after he lost a ten-round, non-title fight to Battling Battalino.
-On February 8, 1930, Brown beat Johnny Erickson by disqualification to claim the NBA bantamweight title.
-On October 4, 1930, he beat Eugène Huat by unanimous decision to claim the IBU bantamweight title.
+He was then awarded the NBA bantamweight title on October 8, 1929.
+However, he was briefly stripped of his NBA title on February 3, 1930.
+On February 8, 1930, Brown beat Johnny Erickson by disqualification in the first defense of his NYSAC title.
+On October 4, 1930, he beat Eugène Huat by unanimous decision to claim the IBU bantamweight title, and was thus reinstated as NBA champion.

 On July 30, 1933, Brown defended his IBU title against British bantamweight champion Johnny King, at Kings Hall, Manchester.
 Brown knocked King down several times during the early rounds, though King fought on.
 During the seventh round King caught Brown with a right, almost knocking him out, but Brown managed to hold on for a points decision.

 On February 19, 1934, Brown defended his IBU title against Young Perez at the Palais des Sports, Paris, in what would be the first of three encounters between the two boxers.
 Brown had a significant height and reach advantage, and proved too much for the Tunisian, who lost on points.
 Shortly after the NBA stripped Brown of his title for failing to defend it against their leading contender Rodolfo Casanova.